gggliuye/gggliuye.github.io/_posts/2020-09-16-philo-identity.md

 * *Case 2* Mad scientist wants to torture me, but give me perfect amnesia before.
 He will drive me crazy, and delude me into thinking I am Linda, with all Linda's memories (so this won't be my personality, it will be Linda's personality that will be tortured).
 After he will do the same thing to Linda (fill Linda's body with my personality).
 However, in this expression none of these makes me feel well.
 It seems that we are following the "body theory" to make our decisions.

 They are actually the very same case, being told in different ways.
 This method can not offer us a way to choose between body view and personality view.

+**Another approach : possession** : start by raising a certain philosophical objection to the personality theory.

+* Somebody in an insane asylum who think he is Napoleon, but he doesn't have Napoleon's personality.
+* Assume he has Napoleon's personality (the complicate set of beliefs, memories, etc), and he has no original memories. *Is he Napoleon?*
+* If this happens to two people.
+There is no reason to feavor any one of the two.
+Or maybe Napoleon splitted into two "Napoleon".
+Or neither is Napoleon (with the personality theory get rejected).

+We may need to fix the personality thoery to deal with the splitting cases : **no-competitors clause** (no branching rule).
+Same personality same person as long as there's no branching.
+If there's branching neither of the branches is me.
+Objection , this rule is bizzard: whether I am myself depends on if there exist another "me" else-where.

+**Body Splitting in sci-fiction.** In this case, the body theory faces the same problem.
+Same thing happens to "Soul theory", while following Plato's theory soul cannot be splitted but we cannot say.

+### It dosen't really matter

+What matters in survival?
+Imagining the reincarnation of the soul (suppose it is possible), with the soul being scrubbed completely clean, like a blackboard been completely erased.
+This survial doesn't give me anything that matters to me.
+Same happens to the body theory.

+I want to survive with the same personality.